mezo-org/musd/docs/rfc/rfc-1.md

 5. **Emergency Procedures**: Pre-defined governance processes for pause activation and collateral restoration

 ##### Limitations of Mitigation

-**Cannot Eliminate Risk**: Even a very high CR does not guarantee protection as large enough redemptions may target the main trove regardless of initial positioning.

 **Pause Limitations**:
 - Requires governance action and funding to resolve shortfalls